11 of the Best Apps to Sell Clothes Online

 10. Poshmark

-To start a successful profile, the platform recommends that users upload multiple items at once – around 5 or 10, in order to start building their brand.
+To start a successful profile, the platform recommends that users upload multiple items at once – around 5 or 10- to start building their brand.
 Styling these items in photographs can also help potential buyers visualize how they will look as part of an outfit, meaning they are more likely to invest in your items.
 Poshmark fees are high compared to other sites.
 Poshmark will take a flat fee of $2.95 if you sell anything under $15, while the site takes 20 percent of your profits on more expensive items.
-If you are considering selling designer items, Poshmark has a great pool of buyers for more expensive products, so it may be worth the costs.
+If you are considering selling designer items, Poshmark has a great pool of buyers for more expensive products so that it may be worth the costs.

 Click here to sign up for Poshmark